elijah-2003/elijah-2003.github.io/README.md

 # Personal Website

-This is my personal website where I showcase my projects, share my resume, and provide a way to contact me.
+This is my personal website where I showcase my projects, share my resume, and provide a way to get connected with me.

 ## Structure